TerrenceMiao/LLM/LLM-Test-DeepSeek.md

 $$ ((100 + 6) × 3 × 75 - 50) ÷ 25 = 952 $$

 Solve this puzzle step by step.
-Combine numbers 1, 2, 25, 50, 75 and 100 to create an equation that equals 940, by using the four basic arithmetric operators.
+Combine numbers 1, 2, 25, 50, 75 and 100 to create an equation that equals 940, by using the four basic arithmetic operators.
 Each number can only be used at most once.
 ---

 Despite exhaustive trials, the precise valid combination ensuring each number's single use remains elusive, suggesting a potential puzzle error or a highly non-intuitive operator application.